uniba-swt/LetSynchronise/docs/README.md

+# Platform
+Tasks can be assigned to cores that have been defined in the platform.
+Task schedulers can directly use the core assignments for task execution, or modify the assignments dynamically at run-time.
+If no core has been defined for the platform, a single-core is assumed and created with the name `Default` at a speedup of `1`.
+When a task instance is being executed on a core, the core is tagged to the execution interval (`instance.currentCore.name`).

 # LET Task Set
 The task set of a LET system is specified by the user.
 Example task sets in JSON format can be found in the [`examples`](../examples) folder.